noargs/Embedded-c-on-raspberry-pi-qemu/projects/04_endianness/README.md

 * If encountered with an error _Connection closed by remote host_ then don't forget to enable SSH services (i.e. SSH Server) on target system (i.e. Rasberry pi on Qemu), by running `$ sudo systemctl start ssh`, if Qemu was shut and recently started again.
 * If encountered with error _Could not set up host forwarding rule_ then try to change the _tcp_ ports with different port numbers

+Nowadays, most widespread platforms, such as x86 and Acorn RISC Machine (ARM), are little-endian.
+However, your code should never assume the endianness of the system implicitly.
+If you need to exchange data between applications running on the same system, it is safe to stick with the target platform's endianness.
+However, if your application needs to exchange data with other systems, either via network protocols or common data storage, consider converting your binary data into the common endianness.
+Text-based data formats do not have issues with endianness.
+Use JSON format for platform-independent and human-readable representations of your data.